2011-2012 News & Events Archive

 CAED Announces New Dean.
 The College of Architecture and Environmental Design is pleased to announce its new dean, Christine Theodoropoulos!
 Dean Theodoropoulos comes to Cal Poly from the University of Oregon, Eugene, where she has served as Head of the Architecture Department since 2003.

 Theodoropoulos received her education from Princeton and Yale universities in civil engineering and architecture respectively.
 She is a licensed architect and registered civil engineer in the state of California.
 Dean Theodoropoulos will begin her tenure as dean of the College of Architecture and Environmental design in September.
 Please join us in welcoming her to the college and to Cal Poly.
-For the full news release, go to Cal Poly News.

 Cal Poly multidisciplinary team wins Bank of America Housing Challenge